madhusaran/cypress-temp-mail/README.md

-# cypress-temp-mail
+# cypress-temp-mail ✔
-TempMail-Cypress is a lightweight npm library designed to generate temporary email addresses for end-to-end testing with Cypress.
+cypress-temp-mail is a lightweight npm library designed to generate temporary email addresses for end-to-end testing with Cypress .
 It streamlines the process of testing email-related functionalities in your applications.

-## Features
+## Features ✔

 - **Quick Setup**: Easily integrate with your Cypress tests.
 - **Disposable Emails**: Generate temporary emails for testing sign-ups, password resets, and more.